apache/metron/metron-platform/metron-indexing/README.md

 * An indexing bolt configured to write to either elasticsearch or Solr
 * An indexing bolt configured to write to HDFS under `/apps/metron/enrichment/indexed`

-Errors during indexing are sent to a kafka queue called `index_errors`
+By default, errors during indexing are sent back into the `indexing` kafka queue so that they can be indexed and archived.

 ##Sensor Indexing Configuration
 The sensor specific configuration is intended to configure the